About the Project

 • Applying the models to various case studies and scenarios provided by the company.

-The Candidate The ideal student will be a fast learner, self-driven, hard-working, keen to embrace the project, deliver it successfully, and should be comfortable working with deadlines.
+The ideal student will be a fast learner, self-driven, hard-working, keen to embrace the project, deliver it successfully, and should be comfortable working with deadlines.
 The student should be a strong programmer (using the Python programming language).

 Experience in developing combinatorial optimisation, feature engineering and machine learning algorithms, and the ability to analyse, interpret and communicate results from experiments are essential.
 Experience in Building Information Modelling is highly desirable.